Robert Vernon (art patron): Life

 This collection was housed at first in Marlborough House; it was moved to the South Kensington Museum, and in 1876 to the National Gallery in Trafalgar Square.
 It was, with the opening in 1897 of the Tate (the National Gallery of British Art) subsequently split between the National Gallery and Tate Gallery.
 The National Gallery kept just one painting from a foreign artist.

 He also intended to give money in his will to support art and artists.
 In the event Leicester Viney Smith inherited from the unmarried Vernon, changing his surname to do so.

 Vernon was a fellow of the Society of Antiquaries.
 He died at his house in Pall Mall, London on 22 May 1849, and was buried at Ardington, Berkshire, where he owned property.

-Vernon Mona Lisa

-One item of particular interest in the Vernon collection is the Vernon Mona Lisa, a painting of the same subject as the Mona Lisa in the Louvre, and which has at times been claimed to also have been painted by Leonardo da Vinci, as a second version of the work in the Louvre.
-The Vernon Mona Lisa is particularly interesting in this regard because it was itself originally part of the collection at the Louvre.